oa-333/elog/README.md

 - The 'never' policy simply never flushes, and serves as a baseline for other configurations
 - All other synchronous logging methods exhibit the same single-threaded performance (around 950,000 messages per second)

-The last 3 logging methods are asynchronous and mostly exhibit performance as expected, but it should be noted that
+The last 3 logging methods are asynchronous and mostly exhibit high performance as expected, but it should be noted that
-this does not relate to disk write performance, but rather logger throughput.
+this does not relate to disk write performance, but rather to logger throughput.
 In other words, this actually illustrates the logger latency when using asynchronous log target.

 Points to note:

-- The deferred log target can receive 3.8 Million messages per second, that is an average latency of 255 nano-seconds per message
+- The deferred log target can receive 4.1 Million messages per second, that is an average latency of 243 nano-seconds per message
-- The quantum log target can receive 5.9 Million messages per second, that is an average latency of 173 nano-seconds per message
+- The quantum log target can receive 5.8 Million messages per second, that is an average latency of 172 nano-seconds per message
-- The queued log target seems to have a performance problem the requires further investigation
+- The queued log target seems to have a performance problem that requires further investigation

 All asynchronous loggers were configured with generous buffer sizes for testing peak performance.
-In reality this measures the peak performance during log message burst.
+In reality this measures the peak performance during a log message burst.
 So when configuring log targets to withstand the largest message burst, this is the expected performance.

 ### Multi-threaded Asynchronous File Log Target Comparison